ABAtanasov/GalerkinSparseGrids.jl/README.md

 The corresponding multiresolution basis formed by a series of orthogonalizations implemented in `DG_Functions.jl`.
 This basis spans the same space as the position basis, but makes use of a discontinuous basis (c.f. `1D_DG_Functions.jl`) to achieve the hierarchical structure.

 (More to come on orthogonalization schemes)

 ## Future updates

-The family of PDEs that can be solved is currently being extended to include a wide variety of "Einstein-like" equations.
+The family of PDEs that can be solved is currently being extended to include a wide variety of Einstein-like equations.
+The set of boundary conditions is currently being expanded beyond just periodic and Dirichlet conditions, to account for vanishing conditions at conformal infinity, as well as to handle singularities.

 Future updates include adaptivity as well as parallelizability to these methods.

 ## References